Strumenta/SmartReader/README.md

 There is also the option to parse directly a `String` or `Stream` that you have obtained by some other way.
 This is available either with one of the `ParseArticle` methods or by using the proper `Reader` constructor.
 In either case, you also need to give the original URI.
 It will not re-download the text, but it needs the URI to make some checks and fixing the links present on the page.
 If you cannot provide the original uri, you can use a fake one, like `https:\\localhost`.

 If the extraction fails, the returned `Article` object will have the field `IsReadable` set to `false`.

+If fetching the resource fails, the library will throw an `HttpRequestException`, you should handle the exception.

 The content of the article is unstyled, but it is wrapped in a `div` with the id `readability-content` that you can style yourself.